ethancoote/Platform-Fighter/README.md

 # gamemaker-char-test

-Player movement test in GameMaker.
+Player movement test in GameMaker with controller support.